Boys Basketball: Davis, Cover power Troup past Harleton by one

 The White Oak JV notched a 42-28 win.

-GLADEWATER 47, SABINE 43: GLADEWATER - Keilan James and D.J.
-Allen scored 13 points apiece for Gladewater, and the Bears edged the Sabine Cardinals, 47-43 on Tuesday.
+GLADEWATER — Keilan James and D.J.
+Allen scored 13 points apiece for Gladewater, and the Bears edged the Sabine Cardinals, 47-43, in District 15-3A on Tuesday.

 Kollin Lewis had seven points, Tyrone Maddox five, Michael Lewis four, X'Zavier Woods three and Zavion Woods two.